prathamgaikwad735-png/Ecommerce-Sales-Dashboard/README.md

                                           Excel Dashboard Project | Sales, Quantity & Profit Analysis (2022-2024)

 1. Key Business Questions (KPIs)
-2.
-Before building the dashboard, the following business questions were defined to guide the analysis:
+2.Before building the dashboard, the following business questions were defined to guide the analysis:

 •	Which products generate the highest total sales and total quantity sold?